AbdelRahmanSousa/Benchmarking-2D-to-3D-Converters/README.md

 ### Results

-- a web based dashboard that can convert both floorplans and models
+- a web based dashboard that can convert both floor plans and models